Introduction

 The most common tube material is a lightweight plastic, but more permanent tubes can be made from PVC water pipe or drainage tile.
 It is also possible to obtain heavier-duty plastic tubes from ventilation suppliers.
 Shallow, wide rectangular boxes constructed of plywood have also been used in rooms with extremely low ceilings.

 The hole size determines how far the air will travel.
 The larger the diameter of the hole, the further the air will travel.
-For instance a 2.5-cm (1-in.) diameter hole will jet the air about 3 m (10 ft), while a 5-cm (2-in.) diameter hole will jet the air about 6.1 m (20 ft).
+A 2.5-cm (1-in.) diameter hole will jet the air about 3 m (10 ft), while a 5-cm (2-in.) diameter hole will jet the air about 6.1 m (20 ft).
 The air speed at the hole should be about 1,000 FPM.
 Calculate hole spacing to match the fan capacity to provide uniform air distribution along the length of the tube.

 Diagram showing cutaway of barn and hole locations in air tube